Pixpipe/pixpipejs/cookbook/readme.md

 - [expr-eval](https://github.com/silentmatt/expr-eval), to evaluate math expression and create quick filter prototype
 - [js-md5](https://github.com/emn178/js-md5), to generate a unique checksum for each loaded files
 - [geotiff](https://github.com/constantinius/geotiff.js) to decode Tiff and BigTiff images

+# Sample data
+[HERE](https://github.com/jonathanlurie/pixpipeData) is the repo where some sample data are stored (mainly to avoid this repos to be too fat).

 # Core architecture